Wilhelm von Wedell-Piesdorf

 Karl Heinrich Magnus Wilhelm von Wedell-Piesdorf (20 May 1837 – 11 July 1915) was a German landowner and politician for German Conservative Party.

 Early life

 Wedell-Piesdorf was born on 20 May 1837 in Frankfurt-an-Oder into the noble von Wedel family.
 He was a son of Busso von Wedell (1804–1874), a Prussian tax official and district president, and Baroness Pauline von der Recke (1805–1859).
-Among his siblings were brother Karl von Wedel-Piesdorf, a prominent lawyer.
+Among his siblings was brother Karl von Wedel-Piesdorf, a prominent lawyer.

 He initially studied law at the Ruprecht-Karls-University of Heidelberg.
-In 1856 he became active in the Corps Saxo-Borussia Heidelberg.
+In 1856, he became active in the Corps Saxo-Borussia Heidelberg.
 He later attended Friedrich Wilhelm University in Berlin.